kavyasri16-hub/febatech-web-assets/HTMLWireFrame/README.md

+# prerequisite to run this web app
+* install webserver like tomcat or nginx

 # febatech-web-assets

-Run HTML WireFrame Application
+* Run HTML WireFrame Application

-Eclipse
+* Eclipse

-Steps 1: Right Click on login-page.html
+* Steps 1: Right Click on login-page.html

-Step 2: Select Run As --> Run On Server
+* Step 2: Select Run As --> Run On Server

-Step 3: Choose an Existing server or Manually define server
+* Step 3: Choose an Existing server or Manually define server

 	Manually define server